11 Normal Linear Models

 geom_line(data = newdat, aes(x = x, y = pred_up), lty = 2)

 Of future observations, 95% are expected to be within the interval defined by the broken lines in Fig. 11.6.
-Increasing sample size will not give a narrower predictive distribution because the predictive distribution primarily depends on the residual variance \(\sigma^2\) which is a property of the data that is independent of sample size.
+Note that increasing the sample size (i.e. more black dots) will not give a narrower predictive distribution, because the predictive distribution depends on the residual variance \(\sigma^2\), which is a property of the data, just like the intercept and the slope, and these are, of course, independent of sample size.
+The credibility interval, on the other hand, reflects the uncertainty of the regression line, which becomes less as we have more data.

 Thus, we expect 44% of future observations with \(x = 25\) to be higher than 20.
 We can extract similar information for any relevant threshold value.